dubsteptwo/xfseven/README.md

 # Install
 Currently, only manual install is available.

-Copy  `xfseven-gtk` to `/home/yourname/.themes` and `dotconfig/xfce4` to `/home/yourname/.config/` **(make sure to back up its current contents, as it will overwrite them!
+Copy  `xfseven-gtk` to `/home/yourname/.themes` and the contents of `dotconfig/` to `/home/yourname/.config/` **(make sure to back up /.config/xfce4's current contents, as it will overwrite them!
 I.e, your panel settings, window manager settings etc.)**, then restart your PC, and it should take effect.

 I will write a script to make all of this automatic... at some point.